History of Tunisia: First peoples

 Egyptian hieroglyphs from the early dynasties also testify to Libyans, the Berbers of the "western desert".
 First mentioned as the Tehenou during the pre-dynastic reigns of Scorpion II (c.
 3050) and of Narmer (on an ivory cylinder), their appearance is later disclosed in a bas relief of the Fifth Dynasty temple of Sahure.
 Ramses II (r.
 1279–1213) placed Libyan contingents in his army.
 Tombs of the 13th century BC show paintings of Libu leaders wearing fine robes, with ostrich feathers in their "dreadlocks", short pointed beards, and tattoos on their shoulders and arms.
 Evidently, Osorkon the Elder (Akheperre setepenamun), a Berber of the Meshwesh tribe, became the first Libyan pharaoh.
 Several decades later, his nephew Shoshenq I (r.
 945–924) became Pharaoh of Egypt, and the founder of its Twenty-second Dynasty (945–715).
 In 926 Shoshenq I (thought to be Shishak of the Bible) successfully campaigned to Jerusalem then ruled by Solomon's heir.
 For several centuries Egypt was governed by a decentralized system based on the Libyan tribal organization of the Meshwesh.
 Becoming acculturated, Libyans also served as high priests at Egyptian religious centers.
 Hence during the classical era of the Mediterranean, all of the Berber peoples of Northwest Africa were often known collectively as Libyans.

-Farther west, foreigners knew some Berbers as Gaetulians (who lived in remote areas), and those Bebers more familiar as the Numidians, and as the Mauri or Maurisi (later the Moors).
+Farther west, foreigners knew some Berbers as Gaetulians (who lived in remote areas), and those Berbers more familiar as the Numidians, and as the Mauri or Maurisi (later the Moors).
 These Berber peoples interacted with Phoenicia and Carthage (who also used the name "Libyphoenicians"), and later with Rome.
 Yet prior to this era of history, sedentary rural Berbers apparently lived in semi-independent farming villages, composed of small tribal units under a local leader.
 Yet seasonally they might leave to find pasture for their herds and flocks.
-Modern conjecture is that robust feuding between neighborhood clans kept Berber political organization from rising above the village level, yet the military threat from the city-state of Carthage would inspire Berber villages to join together in order to marshall large-scale armed forces under a strong leader.
+Modern conjecture is that robust feuding between neighborhood clans kept Berber political organization from rising above the village level, yet the military threat from the city-state of Carthage would inspire Berber villages to join in order to marshall large-scale armed forces under a strong leader.
 Social techniques from the nearby polity of Carthage were adopted and modified for Berber use.